B2B text messaging is all too often written off.

 Do you feel like you’ve been spammed?
 Maybe.
 But more likely, you feel like you’ve been offered something pretty valuable, and it’s sent in a way that is low pressure and yet still catches your attention.

 If you’re the marketer on the other side, you might get crickets.
 But you might get a positive, real-time response.
-That’s just one example of how automated, well-targeted B2B text messages can bring you more business.
+That’s just one example of how automated, well-targeted B2B text messaging can bring you more business.

 Do B2B customers want you to text them?